Finish Nailer vs Framing Nailer: Everything You Need to Know

 What Is A Finish Nailer?

 In general, a finishing nailer serves to “finish” tasks.
 A finishing nailer mechanically injects the nail underneath the board’s external layer using a headless nail.
-This allows you to cover the nail hole with a little dab of wood filler, finishing the job.
+It covers the nail hole with a little dab of wood filler, finishing the job.

 Finishing nailers are often smaller and lighter in weight than frame nailers since they serve a more precise task.